Rhodes, Greece. Love in the Times of Ancient Civilisations

 The market was deserted in the darkness.
 Small lights were flickering from the boats docked in port.
 The only noise at the early hour was the hoof clatter of the horse pulling the barely loaded cart.

 In the shade of the corner where Croesus pulled her yesterday, Ebele saw a shape moving.
 It was him.
-She sighed relieved as the man approached.
+She sighed in relief as the man approached.